mazhenghua/SuspendYourVideoGamesAccount/README.md

 Your password as well as the recovery e-mail will be unavailable until the designated time.

 #### Works well for me, so far.
 #### This repo is just for fun.
 There is no guarantee that you will not lose your account permanently.
+On the other hand, you might be able perform reverse engineering.